chuongmep/bim42.github.io/_posts/2017-09-17-using-the-revit-ifc-export-in-your-own-add-on.md

   </p>
 </div>

-I didn&#8217;t dig into the subtleties of the different flavors of each Revit version, like R2 and other exotic name, you get the picture.
+I didn't dig into the subtleties of the different flavors of each Revit version, like R2 and other exotic name, you get the picture.

 Last week, I published [a Revit add-on to send a model to bimsync](https://bim42.com/2017/09/revit-and-bimsync-just-got-a-room-together/).
 Under the hood, this add-on exports the Revit model to IFC before uploading it to bimsync.
-As I was building my add-on, I realized that I couldn&#8217;t just use the Document.Export() function with whatever IFC export settings Revit could provide me.
+As I was building my add-on, I realized that I couldn't just use the Document.Export() function with whatever IFC export settings Revit could provide me.
 To be useful, such an add-on must allow the user to set up his own IFC Export configuration.

 I look into the code of the IFC Exporter UI to understand how this user interface communicate with the export engine.
 I found out that you need an IFCExportConfiguration class to use a specific IFC Export configuration.
 Below is an example of the code needed to export a Revit model to IFC: